ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-NOREF" type="Rule" title="Do not use reference types in a FFI but pointer types">

-In a secure Rust development, the Rust code in a FFI must not use reference types but pointer types.
+In a secure Rust development, the Rust code in a FFI MUST NOT use reference types but pointer types.

 Exceptions include: